About capabilities

-A capability is an attribute, knowledge, skill, ability or other characteristic that contributes to a person’s effectiveness.
+A capability is an underlying attribute, knowledge, ability or other characteristic that enables someone to perform a human skill effectively.

 Communication